CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Braxton Hicks contractions are irregular contractions that aren’t associated with cervical changes, and they can happen anytime in a woman’s pregnancy.
 “With Braxton Hicks, contractions aren’t as powerful as labor contractions,” Greves says.
 Some women may experience Braxton Hicks contractions and not even realize it.
 They don’t occur at regular intervals and often kick in at the end of the day or after a lot of activity.
 Changing position or walking can sometimes alleviate the pain or stop them entirely.

-Becky S., a mom of two, had Braxton Hicks contractions during her pregnancy with her second daughter.
+Becky S., a mom of two, had Braxton Hicks contractions during her second pregnancy.
 “They were never so bad that I felt like I was in labor,” she says.
-“The contractions felt like a squeezing and tightening of my stomach that kept going up and up, mixed with period cramps.
-Like little lightning strikes.”
+“The contractions felt like a squeezing and tightening of my stomach…. like little lightning strikes.”

 How Long Do Contractions Last?